The Investing King - Review

 Co-Authors of "The Investing King," Ross Blankenship and Eugene Chung, decided to write a book about investing and startups because they wanted to prove that literally anyone could become an angel investor or venture capitalists, if given the best tools to succeed.

-Published in January 2018, the book summarizes the journey of Ross Blankenship from entrepreneur to venture capitalist and things he's learned along the way such as:
+Published in January 2018, the book on investing in startups summarizes the journey of Ross Blankenship from entrepreneur to venture capitalist and things he's learned along the way such as:

-- How to raise capital for your startup.
+How to raise funding and capital for your startup.

 And for future investors, the book's valuable lessons include: